-AKWEL: 2022 turnover up 7.1%
+AKWEL: 2022 TURNOVER UP 7.1%

 (1) Comparing like-for-like figures.

-In the last quarter of 2022, AKWEL posted a consolidated turnover of €249.4 million, up by 11.5% when comparing published figures and by 14.6% when taking exchange rates and scope as constants.
+In the last quarter, AKWEL posted a consolidated turnover of €249.4 million, up by 11.5% when comparing published figures and by 14.6% when taking exchange rates and scope as constants.

 Net cash excluding lease obligations fell by €7.6m in Q4 to reach €115.1m at closing, an increase of €6.7m over the year.